vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - @ActiveProfiles( { "foo", "bar" } )

 ####Testing with in-memory DB
-- Real DB usually replaced with in-memory db for integration tests
+- Real DB usually replaced with in-memory DB for integration tests
-- No need to install db server
+- No need to install DB server
-- In-memory db initialized with scripts using @Sql annotation
+- In-memory DB initialized with scripts using @Sql annotation
 - Can be either on class level or method level
 - If on class level, SQL is executed before every test method in the class
 - If on method level, SQL is executed before invoking particular method
-- Can be declared withou or without value
+- Can be declared with or without value
 - When value is present, specified SQL script is executed - @Sql({ "/sql/foo.sql", "/sql/bar.sql" } )
 - When no value is present, defaults to ClassName.methodName.sql
 - Can be specified whether SQL is run before (by default) or after the test method